lisauijtewaal/buik/README.md

+BU!K is a webapplication build to help people with IBS by giving them personalised advice and tools.
+BU!K is build in the Javascript framework React and is using ES6.
+Styling is done through SASS.

+See working demo here:

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>